 Amazon: Amazon offers a wide variety of pre-packaged wood shavings and curls, just like a barbecue shop.
-There will probably be a minimal weight you have to buy.
+There will probably be a minimum weight you have to buy.
 Make sure you have enough space to store the amount of wood you buy.
 Keep an eye on the shipping costs before you buy, because shipping costs often cost just as much as the wood itself.

 If you do not cross a lot of wood, Weber’s pieces of wood are a good option.
-You can get a bag of 5 lb hickory, peaches, oak or pecan.
+You can get a bag of 5 lb hickory, peaches, oak, or pecan.

 Should you inject brisket?

-By injecting your brisket is recommended because it enhances the natural flavor of your brisket at the same time preventing the brisket from drying out.
+Injecting your brisket is recommended because it enhances the natural flavor of your brisket at the same time preventing the brisket from drying out.

 Is mesquite wood good for smoking brisket?